kavinravi/portfolio-construction/README.md

 - **Optimizes** a portfolio of N ETFs to match your chosen mix of factor weights
 - **Visualizes** portfolio composition, factor exposures, and performance vs. SPY

-No heavy programming required—just clone, install the requirements, and launch the app.
+No heavy programming required.
+Just clone, install the requirements, and launch the app.
+Or, for an even easier start, just visit the cloud deployment link (below).

 ---